brightertiger/notes/notes/eslr/eslr-09-additive-models.md

         -   Split only if delta is greater than some threshold
         -   Short Sighted, the node may lead to a better split down the line\
     -   Option 2
-        -   Grow the tree to full saize (say depth 5)
+        -   Grow the tree to full size (say depth 5)
         -   $N_m$ \# of observations in m'th node
         -   $C_m = \sum y_i / N_m$
         -   $Q_m = {1 \over N_m }\sum (y_i - C_m)^2$